raparlasiva/samProRest/README.md

 Sample Project
 ==========
 For learning purpose only.
-Grunt, karma and Node will be implemented in further updates.
+Grunt, karma and Node will be implemented in further commits.